 Does knowing their breed change the way we feel about them?
 Of course not!
 But, it’s interesting to know and may clear up some of the mystery about how they look and act.

 The DNA kit includes a special tag to put on your pet’s collar.
-If your dog ever gets lost, the ID tag can help ensure a safe return home using the
+If your dog ever gets lost, the ID tag can help ensure a safe return home using the embark system.

 Since The Grump’s microchip migrated, I love the additional security this ID tag provides.